PodcastsEconomía y empresaAll Things Internal Audit

 The Institute of Internal Auditors Presents: All Things Internal Audit

 AI regulation is no longer on the horizon.
 It's here.
-In this episode, Ernest Anunciacion talks with Marco Horvat about how global AI regulations are reshaping governance, risk management, and the role of internal audit.
+In this episode, Ernest Anunciacion talks with Marko Horvat about how global AI regulations are reshaping governance, risk management, and the role of internal audit.
 They discuss why regulators are prioritizing risk to individuals and how AI governance spans the full system life cycle.

 HOST: